Docs

 Runner is responsible for almost all the IO.
 In fact, it starts each iteration of the job by first choosing one of the input Kafka partitions to read from, reading a batch of messages from it and then transfer the control to the actual logic of the job for one iteration.
 Assuming job run is successful, job returns the list of output messages as well as any new state changes to be written back to RocksDB.

-Runner than initiates a Kafka transaction and writes all output messages to the appropriate partition of output topic(s).
+Runner then initiates a Kafka transaction and writes all output messages to the appropriate partition of output topic(s).
 Runner also maintains a single-partition topic called replaylog.
 Runner writes a special marker message in the replaylog that somehow encodes & identifies the state store mutations (but doesn't actually write state store changes in Kafka).
 Once the transaction is committed, Runner applies the same state mutations to its own copy of RocksDB along with some metadata (e.g. the offset of input topics to which data has been processed).

 Fennel's usage of Kafka transactions also provides the exactly-once-processing guarantee.